St. Thomas' Hospital, Stockport: History

 The building that became St. Thomas' Hospital was originally a workhouse known as the Stockport Union Workhouse (though some records list the name as Shaw Heath Workhouse).
 The building was designed by Henry Bowman and opened on Christmas Day in 1841.
 It was intended to house 690 inmates.

-The workhouse became known as 'The Grubber', and in 1894 an investigation by the British Medical Journal reported on several issues with the conditions of working life within the Stockport Union Workhouse and infirmary, detailing overcrowding, disease, poor living conditions and ineffective management.
+The workhouse became known as 'The Grubber', and in 1894 an investigation by The BMJ reported on several issues with the conditions of working life within the Stockport Union Workhouse and infirmary, detailing overcrowding, disease, poor living conditions and ineffective management.

 Between 1948 and 1949, the building was renamed to Shaw Heath Hospital.
 It became St. Thomas' Hospital in 1954.
 The hospital typically treated psychiatric patients and the elderly.

 The building became Grade II listed on 10 March 1975.

 Stockport Arts and Health, an organisation that was set up in 1993 to promote arts initiatives within the health service in Stockport, moved to a former ward at St. Thomas' Hospital in 1998.
 Later in 1999, the ward was converted and became the Stockport Centre for Arts and Health and operated as a workshop space and exhibition.

 The hospital was closed in 2004.

-Since its closure, St. Thomas' hospital has become a site of interest for urban explorers and paranormal investigators.
-British paranormal investigation show Most Haunted recorded an episode exploring the hospital building in 2007.
+Since its closure, St. Thomas' hospital has become a site of interest for urban exploration and paranormal investigators.
+British paranormal reality television series Most Haunted recorded an episode exploring the hospital building in 2007.